HVAC News Roundup – August 2020

 The F-gas Reduction Incentive Program (FRP) is accepting applications until October 7, 2020.
 CARB has provided responses to the questions received from stakeholders from August 7-26.

 Well, that concludes the commercial HVAC News Round for August 2020.
 As always, thanks for joining us, and be sure to tune in next month for the latest commercial HVAC News Roundup.
+Staying on top of HVAC news is important to compliance, ESG reporting, and answering sustainability audit questions.

 Do you know the key compliant questions to answer about your HVACR assets?